MinnaChen/Data_Science2/README.md

 * To compile:     sbt:Regression > compile
 * To run:         sbt:Regression > run

+Using built in dataset: Unzip the folder then follow the above instruction mentioned step.
+After run you will have the menu on which dataset you want to run the code.
+Once you make your choice the code will give you the graph for all the five regression technique mentined above.The graph has three value r^2, adjusted r^2 and cross validated r^2 after applying forward selection.

+For other dataset:
 The target variable should be the first column of the dataset provided.

-Path of the dataset should be provide properly to run the code
+Path of the dataset should be provide properly to run the code.

 R :
 * Copy and paste the dataset's .csv files on your local directory.